vidishsirdesai/projects/README.md

 ### Heatmap of numerical columns
 ![alt text](artifacts/heatmap_of_numerical_attributes.png)

-Columns that are highly correlated to each other:
+The following columns are the highly correlated as observed in the above heatmap,
 - `numcompromised` and `numroot`.
 - `numroot` and `numcompromised`.
 - `serrorrate` and `srvserrorrate`.